yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-client-shell.md

 ## Connect using a client shell

-Use the ysqlsh and ycqlsh shells to connect to and interact with YuagbyteDB using the YSQL and YCQL APIs respectively.
+Use the ysqlsh and ycqlsh shells to connect to and interact with YugabyteDB using the YSQL and YCQL APIs respectively.
 You can download and install the YugabyteDB client shells and connect to your database using the following steps for either YSQL or YCQL.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >